 Earthwatch (www.earthwatch.org) This broadly recognized international volunteer organization works in sea-turtle conservation in Costa Rica.

-Profelis (www.grafischer.com/profelis) A feline conservation program that takes care of confiscated wild cats, both big and small.
+Las Pumas (www.centrorescatelaspumas.org) A feline-conservation program that takes care of confiscated wild cats, both big and small.

 It is difficult for foreigners to find work in Costa Rica.
 The only foreigners legally employed in Costa Rica are those who work for their own businesses, possess skills not found in the country, or work for companies that have special agreements with the government.

 Getting a bona fide job necessitates obtaining a work permit, which can be a time-consuming and difficult process.
 The most likely source of paid employment is as an English teacher at one of the language institutes, or working in the hospitality industry in a hotel or resort.
 Naturalists or river guides may also be able to find work with private lodges or adventure-travel operators, though you shouldn’t expect to make more than survival wages.

 If you’d like to spend more time in Costa Rica than a vacation allows, experiencing what it’s like to live and make a difference to the local community, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...